amphp/amp/docs/coroutines/README.md

 int(3)
 ```

-For further information about the "yield from" keyword, see [PHP Manual](http://php.net/manual/en/language.generators.syntax.php#control-structures.yield.from)
+For further information about `yield from`, consult the [PHP manual](http://php.net/manual/en/language.generators.syntax.php#control-structures.yield.from).